 From Our Home To Yours – Kitten Transition

-No matter the type of transportation you choose for your kitten, whether it be by plane or car, and no matter the length of time your kitten has traveled, we urge our customers to have compassion and a lot of understanding when it comes to finally getting your chosen kitten into your arms!
+No matter the type of transportation you choose for your kitten, whether it be by plane or car, and no matter the length of time your kitten has traveled, we urge our customers to have compassion and a lot of understanding when it comes to finally being able to hold their new furry family member.

-Breaking away from their stable environment can prove to be a little overwhelming for some of the kittens.
+Breaking away from their stable environment can prove to be a little overwhelming for some kittens.

 The keyword is always the same…TIME.

-Please note: Most of the kitties do not resume eating for 24-48 after the flight so do not be alarmed by this natural occurrence.
+Please note: Most kittens do not resume eating for 24-48 hours after arriving in their new home, so do not be alarmed by this natural occurrence.

-So, how can you help your new furry family member feel safe and secure once they arrive to their new home?
-Below are a list of suggestion for you!
+So, how can you help your new furry family member feel safe once they arrive at their new home?
+Below is a list of suggestions for you.

-- Lose catnip or catnip infused toys are also a great tool.
+- Loose catnip or catnip-infused toys are also a great tool.
 Catnip is a proven stress reliever.

 - Please do not change the type of litter.
-Keeping the same kind of cat litter will insure that you do not have negative litter box behaviors
+Keeping the same cat litter will ensure you do not have negative litter box behaviors.